Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/README.md

 ## License

-- The source codes are licensed under MIT License Copyright (c) 2020 Living with Machines.
+- The source codes are licensed under MIT License.
+- Copyright (c) 2020 The Alan Turing Institute, British Library Board, Queen Mary University of London, University of Exeter, University of East Anglia and University of Cambridge.
 - The datasets hosted on [zenodo](https://zenodo.org/record/4034819) are licensed under CC-BY-4.0.